liutgnu/geniux/readme.md

 **Figure 3: Map of geniux.img**

 The function of boot sector is to load
-- 1) kernel,
+- 1) kernel
-- 2) minix file system and
+- 2) minix file system
-- 3) switch CPU mode from Real Mode to Protected Mode.
+- 3) switch CPU mode from Real Mode to Protected Mode

 ### Why the size of minix file system is 500k?

-In real mode of CPU, and in purpose of no damage on BIOS area, the size of available memory is (640k-31k=609k), kernel takes 100k, the maximum size of minix file system is 509k.
+In real mode of CPU, and in purpose of no damage on BIOS area, the size of available memory is (640k-31.5k=608.5k), kernel takes 100k, the maximum size of minix file system is 508.5k.
 So I leave it to be 500k, see File system.

 ### Boot step 1